zenkodr/surrealdb-mcp-server/README.md

 You can integrate this SurrealDB MCP Server with [n8n](https://n8n.io/) using the [n8n-nodes-mcp](https://github.com/nerding-io/n8n-nodes-mcp) community node.

+**NOTE: Currently only the [self-hosted (Docker) version of n8n](https://docs.n8n.io/hosting/installation/docker/) supports community nodes.
+There is no option for MCP Servers in the n8n cloud version (yet?).**

 ### Installation

 1. **Install the n8n-nodes-mcp package:**